 ymg2007/openfoam-mcp Config management, cross-platform, wind-driven rain simulation

-Two MCP servers for OpenFOAM, the open-source computational fluid dynamics (CFD) toolkit. webworn’s version is education-focused — it uses Socratic questioning and expert error resolution to teach CFD concepts.
-Covers OpenFOAM 12 with blockMesh mesh generation and k-ε/k-ω SST turbulence models. ymg2007’s version is practical — read and modify OpenFOAM configuration files via MCP, with specialized tools for wind-driven rain simulation.
+Two MCP servers for OpenFOAM, the open-source CFD toolkit. webworn’s version is education-focused — Socratic questioning and expert error resolution for CFD learning.
+Covers OpenFOAM 12 with blockMesh and k-ε/k-ω SST turbulence models. ymg2007’s version is practical — read and modify OpenFOAM configuration files, with specialized tools for wind-driven rain simulation.

 What’s Missing

-No dedicated SciPy MCP.
-SciPy appears bundled in calculator servers but has no standalone MCP server exposing its optimization, signal processing, and linear algebra capabilities.
+No standalone SciPy MCP server.
+SciPy appears bundled in calculator servers but has no dedicated MCP server exposing its optimization, signal processing, and linear algebra capabilities as first-class tools.

 No Maple MCP server.
 Maple is widely used in education and engineering for symbolic math.